Ucicek/lane-following-autonomous-car/README.md

 6. **Jumper Wires:** Jumper wires are used to make the necessary electrical connections between the various components.
 You will need both male-to-female and male-to-male jumper wires for this project.

+## Next Steps

+Adding a distance sensor to stop when it comes across obstacles.